 Liz of Feasts & Festivals – delicious food in the context of seasonal and traditional celebrations

 Laura of How to Cook Good Food – a relative newcomer to the world of blogging with some delicious looking recipes which I’m keen to try.

 Update 30 Nov 11

-I have subsequently been tagged by Sneige of Orange Thyme.
-Strangely, she was at one of the food blogging events I attended a couple of weeks ago and, err, still haven’t written up.
-In fact she played a starring role by winning one the Sweets category in Venessa Kimbell’s Let’s Make Christmas with her Mincemeat Pops.
+I have subsequently been tagged by Sneige of Orange Thyme for Food Bloggers Unplugged.
+Strangely, Sneige was at one of the food blogging events I attended a couple of weeks ago.
+Oops, that’s reminded me I still haven’t written a post about it.
+In fact she played a starring role by winning the Sweets category in Venessa Kimbell’s Let’s Make Christmas with her Mincemeat Pops.
 Sadly, I didn’t get to try one or a chance to meet up.